Austin Motorcycle Accident Lawyers

 Wrongful Death Act (Chapter 71)

 - Loop 360 (Capital of Texas Highway).
 Hill-country curves on the west side.
 The Pennybacker Bridge stretch is one of the most popular and most crashed motorcycle routes in Austin.
+Recreational weekend riders, sport-bike groups, and commuters all share the same blind curves.

 - MoPac Expressway (Loop 1).
 Express-lane merging confusion produces high-speed motorcycle crashes.
+The express-lane to general-purpose-lane transition near Lady Bird Lake and at the Cesar Chavez exit is particularly hazardous.

-Where Austin motorcycle cases are heard
+Where greater-Austin motorcycle cases are heard

 Travis County

 Heman Marion Sweatt Travis County Courthouse, 1000 Guadalupe Street, Austin.
-12 civil district courts.
+The 53rd, 98th, 126th, 200th, 201st, 250th, 261st, 299th, 345th, 353rd, 419th, and 459th District Courts handle the civil docket.

 Williamson & Hays